 Download GFI’s Plant Protein Primer, which covers the landscape of plant-based ingredient sources.
 It compares 19 plant protein sources on nutrition, functionality, price, flavor, and sourcing.
 For a quick glance, download the Plant Protein Landscape summary.

 Digital channels have become more important than ever for retail, foodservice, and direct-to-consumer sales.
 This shift can benefit emerging alt protein companies for whom earning retail shelf space can be a challenge.
 Digital channels offer alternative protein a distinct advantage–younger consumers who over-index on using digital channels also over-index on plant-based purchase intent.

 Driven by shifts in the wake of Covid-19, the lines between retail, foodservice, and e-commerce will continue to blur.
 This hybridization offers new opportunities to drive trial and testing.
 2021 may see a rise in groceraunts, café kiosks, meal kits, grab-and-go products, ghost kitchens, app-enabled delivery, last-mile grocery fulfillment, and autonomous delivery.
 Products should focus first on winning at taste and price.
 But quick and easy preparation, freshness, and delivery resilience may help products thrive in new distribution paradigms.

 For consumer research into the motivators and barriers to consumer adoption of alternative proteins, view our report on Strategies to Accelerate Consumer Adoption of Plant-Based Meat.

 The alternative protein industry promises to have many exciting innovations and developments in 2021.
-To get the latest industry insights throughout the year, sign up for our Plant-Based Insider newsletter.
+To get the latest industry insights throughout the year, sign up for our Alternative Protein Opportunity newsletter.